-These challenges can be potentially resolved by a recently emerging acquisition technology called distributed acoustic sensing (DAS).
-DAS is a fiber-optic sensing technology that converts a fiber-optic cable into a densely sampled distributed strain sensor array (Lumens, 2014), which can probe the seismic wavefield with high spatial resolution but yet is sufficiently durable to be installed in the wellbore for close-up observation.
-DAS has shown great potential in discovering distinct seismic signatures that lead to novel applications in hydraulic fracturing monitoring in tight shale reservoirs, such as scattered waves in time-lapse vertical seismic profiling (e.g., Byerley et al., 2018; Binder et al., 2020; Titov et al., 2020) and low-frequency strain signals in fracture propagation monitoring (e.g., Jin and Roy, 2017; Hull et al., 2019), as well as microseismic S-wave splitting (Baird et al., 2020; Luo et al., 2021).
+These challenges can be potentially resolved by a recently emerging acquisition technology called Distributed Acoustic Sensing (DAS).
+DAS is a fiber-optic sensing technology that converts a fiber-optic cable into a densely-sampled distributed strain sensor array (Lumens, 2014), which can probe the seismic wavefield with high spatial resolution but yet are sufficiently durable to be installed in the wellbore for close-up observation.
+DAS has shown great potential in discovering distinct seismic signatures that lead to novel applications in hydraulic fracturing monitoring in tight shale reservoirs, such as scattered waves in time-lapse vertical seismic profiling (e.g., Byerley et al., 2018; Binder et al., 2020; Titov et al., 2020), low-frequency strain signals in fracture propagation monitoring (e.g., Jin and Roy, 2017; Hull et al., 2019), as well as microseismic shear wave splitting (Baird et al., 2020) and guided waves (e.g., Lellouch et al., 2019; Huff et al., 2020; Luo et al., 2020).